peterhaefliger/hugo/content/blog/from-lithuania-with-love-part-2.md

 ![Life Church 3](/images/blog/from-lithuania-with-love/day_7_sunday_3.jpg)

-I was glad that I could finish this rich and happy week of travel with an inspiring message from Pastor Tony Miller ("Seed, Time and Harvest") ...
+I was glad that I could finish this rich and happy week of travel with an inspiring message from Pastor Tony Miller ("Seed, Time, and Harvest") ...

 ![Life Church 4](/images/blog/from-lithuania-with-love/day_7_sunday_4.jpg)

-... and the beautiful music form their worship band:
+... and the worship led by their wonderful band:

 ![Life Church 5](/images/blog/from-lithuania-with-love/day_7_sunday_5.jpg)